UAB PARTNERS WITH GUIDEWAY CARE TO EXPAND GUIDESAFE™

 “Community awareness about COVID-19 is critically important,” said Sue Feldman, RN, MEd, PhD, Professor in the UAB School of Health Professions and UAB School of Medicine, who led the development of GuideSafe™ with Assistant Professor Mohanraj Thirumalai, MSEE, PhD, and a team from UAB.
 “By giving individuals timely information and the resources needed to reduce their risk, the GuideSafe™ platform and support provided by Guideway Care will play an important role in reducing the spread of the virus and help employers protect their employees.”

-“UAB consistently provides national leadership in responding to COVID and other health challenges,” said Selwyn M. Vickers, MD, Senior Vice President and Dean, UAB School of Medicine.
+“UAB consistently provides national leadership in responding to COVID and other health challenges,” said Selwyn M. Vickers, MD, Senior Vice President and Dean of UAB School of Medicine.
 “We are proud to continue that tradition with the GuideSafe™ platform and our innovative partnership with Guideway Care.”

 The GuideSafe™ platform includes an assessment tool that allows individuals nationwide to report COVID-19 health status, symptoms and exposure, an exposure notification app, and an “event passport” that can be used to help increase the safety of meetings, conferences, and events of more than 10 people.